 Harsh, heavy scrubbers can dent panels, and brushes can scour the finish by grinding in grit and grime.
-So-called “touchless” car washes don’t damage the finish, but they likely won’t get all of the deposits off, leaving them to be baked on by the sun.
+So-called “touchless” car washes don’t damage the finish, but they likely won’t get all the deposits off, leaving them to be baked on by the sun.
 Wax occasionally.
 At least twice a year-or more often for unusually harsh conditions-give your car a good wax coat.
 It not only adds some shine, but it also helps supplement your car’s finish with added protection from sunlight, acid rain, small stone chips, and bird droppings.
 Fix damage or rust promptly.
 Chips or scrapes, no matter how minor, make your finish much more susceptible to rust.
 Inspect your entire vehicle each season for new corrosion and fix it.
-Popularity helps.
-Check for clubs that take special interest in the model.